 What is an Unmet Need?

 For a request to be considered an unmet transit need, it must be a request that cannot currently be met by the existing public transit system.
-A location is considered to have transit service if there is a bus stop within a 0.75 mile.
-A request is also considered an unmet transit need if it is required to comply with the requirements of the Americans with Disabilities Act (ADA).
+A location is considered to have transit service if there is a bus stop within a 0.75 mile walking distance of a trip’s starting and end point.
+A request is also considered an unmet transit need if it is a service that is required to comply with the Americans with Disabilities Act (ADA).

 What is Reasonable to Meet?

-For a request to be considered reasonable to meet, it has to meet four basic conditions:
+For a request to be considered reasonable to meet, it has to meet five basic conditions:

 Stay In The Loop

-While Unmet Transit Needs comments are only accepted during September and October, PCTPA works to keep the community informed on transit issues all-year-round.
-These emails are the best way to stay up-to-date on transit projects and to make sure you don't miss the UTN survey every year.
-Click the button below to sign up for the email list.
+While Unmet Transit Needs comments are only accepted during October and November, PCTPA works to keep the community informed on transit issues all-year-round.
+These emails are the best way to stay up-to-date on transit projects and to make sure you don’t miss the UTN survey every year.
+Click here to sign up for the email list.

 Once the testimony period has ended, PCTPA staff compiles and analyzes each request.
 Based on this analysis and input from the SSTAC, staff provides recommendations for findings to the Board.
 The findings are usually presented to the Board for action in February.
 The Board adopted findings are then transmitted to Caltrans for certification